-Salmon welfare is affected by a number of factors such as nutrition, social conditions, handling, transportation and disease.
+Salmon welfare is affected by a number of factors such as nutrition, handling, transportation and disease.
 Aquaculture sites are legally liable to ensure that they are operated in a way that promotes fish health.
 Site managers, salmon farmers, personnel at fish processing sites and transport staff have to demonstrate their theoretical and practical knowledge of fish welfare.
-They should also take part in training every five years.
+They also take part in training every five years.
 The Norwegian Food Safety Authority is responsible for making sure that companies have sufficient expertise on the subject.
 Currently, a great deal of research and development is being carried out, for example on new technologies and management methods that can optimize fish health.

 Specially designed aquaculture sites

 Salmon sites must be large enough to allow the fish to swim and behave as naturally as possible.
 The regulations state that a cage must contain 97.5 percent water to give the salmon good growth and living conditions.
 Sharp edges and materials that may harm the fish are prohibited.
 The cages must also be designed to give the fish the best possible protection against attacks from other animals.
 In 2004, the NYTEK regulations were introduced to prevent fish from escaping.
 These regulations contain technical standard requirements for floating fish sites.
 The sites also need an approved facility certificate.

 The fish, installations and production units are inspected daily.
 The onsite staff carry out additional checks before and after potential weather storms.
 Alarms at the facilities must be inspected at least once a week.
 All aquaculture sites have a biennial operational plan that is evaluated by the Directorate of Fisheries and the Norwegian Food Safety Authority.
 The plan includes an emergency plan to ensure that infection control and fish welfare are upheld in a crisis.